Tomcli/community/teps/0101-env-in-pod-template.md

    take precedence over ones defined in steps and `stepTemplate`.

 3. Allow cluster admin to define a list of cluster-wide forbidden environment variables so that users won't overwritten important Tekton environment variables such as "HTTP_PROXY".
+Default cluster-wide environment variables can also be set in the default pod template settings at the [config-defaults.yaml](https://github.com/tektoncd/pipeline/blob/76e40b5a7b11262bfaa96ae31f28db2009002115/config/config-defaults.yaml#L57).

 ### Non-Goals